 <html> <head> <title>Apache is installed by Ansible</title> </head> <body> <h1>Apache is installed by Ansible</h1> <p>Now, Apache is managed through Ansible</p> </body> </html>

 File starts with

-All YAML files should begin with (Three dashes) “—“, this indicates the start of a document.
-YAML is very sensitive to space, and uses that to group different pieces of information together.
+--- and this indicates the start of a document.
+YAML is very sensitive to space and uses that to group different pieces of information together.
 Spaces must be consistent across your file to be read correctly.
 Items at the same level of indentation are considered sibling elements.

---- - hosts: web-servers remote_user: raj
+--- - hosts: 192.168.1.20 remote_user: raj

---- - hosts: web-servers remote_user: raj become: yes become_method: su
+--- - hosts: 192.168.1.20 remote_user: raj become: yes become_method: su

-Now, we have set of tasks.
+Now, we have a set of tasks.

 Each play contains a list of tasks, those are executed in order, one at a time, against all machines matched by the host pattern, before moving on to the next task.

-These ‘notify’ actions are triggered at the end of each block of tasks in a playbook, and will only be triggered once even if notified by multiple different tasks.
+These notify actions are triggered at the end of each block of tasks in a playbook, and will only be triggered once even if notified by multiple different tasks.

-notify: - start apache
+notify: - start apache - setup firewalld - reload firewalld

-Handlers are lists of tasks, not really any different from regular tasks. but they only run when they have been told by a task that changes have occurred on the client system.
+Handlers are lists of tasks, not really any different from regular tasks.
+But, they only run when they have been told by a task that changes have occurred on the client system.

-In our case, we have a handler that starts apache service after the package is installed.
-This is because of the notifier notified handler about changes to the system, meaning that apache packages had to be installed and along with that demo file had to be copied to DocumentRoot.
+This action happens because of the notifier notified handler about changes to the system, meaning that Apache package had to be installed and along with that demo file had to be copied to DocumentRoot.

 Once you have a playbook ready, you can run it using below command.

-ansible-playbook – Command to run ansible playbooks.
+ansible-playbook: Command to run Ansible playbooks.

--f 1 – playbook using a parallelism level of 1
+-f 1: playbook using a parallelism level of 1

-–ask-become-pass – Since we need to become root user to install packages.
+–ask-become-pass: Since we need to become root user to install packages.

-ansible-playbook -l 192.168.12.8 httpd.yml --ask-become-pass
+ansible-playbook -l 192.168.1.40 web.yml -u raj --ask-become-pass

-After running a playbook, open your browser and navigate to any one of the remote host mentioned in ansible inventory.
+After running a playbook, open your browser and navigate to the remote host mentioned in ansible inventory.

-You should get above page “Apache is installed by Ansible”, this confirms us that apache was installed by Ansible.
+You should now get above page Apache is installed by Ansible, and this page confirms us that Apache was installed by Ansible.